 Depending on the building, there will be life-size examples of the kitchen and other rooms.
 As construction wraps up, your visit will be no different than a resale, and you can walk the specific apartment under consideration.

 You’ll also usually discover more apartments than are listed online, especially for large buildings.
-There’s no point in marketing twenty identical one-bedrooms simultaneously, and you can learn what other units may be available at the sales office.
+There’s no point in marketing twenty identical one-bedroom units simultaneously, and you can learn about other units that may be available at the sales office.

-New development purchases also have one extra walkthrough.
-Before the usual walkthrough, you’ll have a “punch list” walkthrough, where you’ll note all of the apartment’s defects.
-At the usual walkthrough, you’ll ensure the sponsor made the requested repairs.
+New development purchases also include an additional walkthrough.
+Before the usual walkthrough, you’ll have a “punch list” walkthrough, during which you’ll note all the apartment’s defects.
+During the usual walkthrough, you’ll ensure that the sponsor has made the requested repairs.

 You should ask a few questions if you’re considering making an offer.
 Perhaps most importantly, you will want to know when deliveries will start, especially when construction has just begun.

-You can expect typical closing costs, including transfer taxes, the sponsor’s attorney, and working capital contribution.
+You can expect typical closing costs, including transfer taxes, the sponsor’s attorney fees, and a working capital contribution.
 However, there may be other smaller costs that can add up.
 Every dollar of closing costs increases the price, so you want to ensure you know what you’re getting yourself into.

-Down the road, you must pay particular attention to property taxes because those are estimates.
+In the future, you should pay particular attention to property taxes, as they are estimates.

 Ask how the unit’s square footage is calculated.
 The offering plan details this calculation.
-While condo square footage remains much more reliable than co-op square footage, different calculation approaches can result in different results.
+While condo square footage remains more reliable than co-op square footage, different calculation approaches can yield varying results.

 For example, sponsors allocate common areas to individual units, and some sponsors measure the outside of the walls if this information is disclosed.
 This is one of the many reasons it’s always ideal to compare pricing within a building.

-An offering plan details the building and the apartment’s future features delivered to the buyer.
+An offering plan details the building and the apartment’s future features, which are delivered to the buyer.
 It is a legal document and must comply with the Attorney General’s regulations.
 Your attorney will review the offering plan before you enter a purchase contract.

 Apartment items specified in the offering plan include:

-Details about the building—such as its facade, roof, and shared amenities—will also be included—even the number of trees to be planted outside.
+Details about the building—such as its façade, roof, and shared amenities—will also be included, including the number of trees to be planted outside.
 The offering plan is a promise from the sponsor to protect you.
 For example, if a landscaped roof deck was included in the offering plan, the sponsor could not decide to cut it because it was getting too expensive.

-In our post about buyer closing costs, we mention how the bill can easily hit 5% of the purchase price of new development, and that’s far more than a resale transaction.
-Previously, sponsors worked magic to convince buyers they should pay the transfer taxes and the sponsor’s attorney.
+In our post about buyer closing costs, we mention that the bill can easily reach 5% of the purchase price of a new development, which is far more than in a resale transaction.
+Previously, sponsors worked magic to convince buyers that they should pay the transfer taxes and the sponsor’s attorney fees.

 If you want to reduce closing costs, check out the cashback commission rebates NestApple offers.
-You’ll receive part of the commission the listing broker provides and an agent to help navigate everything we’ve discussed.
+You’ll receive part of the commission the listing broker provides, along with an agent to help navigate everything we’ve discussed.

-Most new development purchases will be 2% of the purchase price!
+Most new development purchases will incur a 2% fee of the purchase price.
 Say goodbye to those transfer taxes!

 Buying a New Development Apartment in NYC has many implications, and we hope this guide will help you make a wise real estate purchase.